yphsieh/16S-ITGDB/README.md

 Detailed descriptions are in: https://github.com/GuyAllard/SPINGO.<br/>

 ### Mothur classifier
 The classify.seqs command uses reference files to assign the taxonomies of the sequences in your fasta file with designated number of processors.
+The taxonomy file compatible with mothur classifier is provided as `taxa_itgdb_taxa_mothur.txt` in `data/`.
 ```
 mothur > classify.seqs(fasta=<input file>, processors=<number of processors>, reference=<sequence file of the reference database>, taxonomy=<taxonomy file of the reference database>, methods=<wang>, cutoff=<bootstrap cutoff>)
 ```
 mothur will output two files from the classify.seqs command: a ```*.taxonomy``` file which contains a taxonomy string for each sequence, and a ```*.tax.summary``` file which contains a taxonomic outline indicating the number of sequences that were found for your collection at each level.<br/>
 Our proposed ITGDB is compatible with mothur.
 We used the command to generate the results of ```Intersection``` dataset:
 ```
-mothur > classify.seqs(fasta=intersect_seq.fasta, processors=8, reference=taxa_itgdb_seq.fasta, taxonomy=taxa_itgdb_taxa.txt, methods=wang, cutoff=0)
+mothur > classify.seqs(fasta=intersect_seq.fasta, processors=8, reference=taxa_itgdb_seq.fasta, taxonomy=taxa_itgdb_taxa_mothur.txt, methods=wang, cutoff=0)
 ```
 Detailed usage can be found in: https://mothur.org/wiki/classify.seqs/.